Mexican superstar and World Boxing News Pound for Pound king Canelo Alvarez wants to retire earlier than former opponent Floyd Mayweather.

 The four-weight world champion has revealed when he will retire from boxing ahead of his latest fight.

 Canelo battles underdog Avni Yildirim on Saturday night.
 The contest is a stipulated WBC mandatory defense.

-Asked during fight week when he may look towards stepping away from the sport, Canelo said potentially at the age of 36 or 37.
+Asked during fight week when he may look towards stepping away from the sport, Canelo said potentially at 36 or 37.

-Floyd Mayweather, who is the only man to defeat Canelo back in 2013, got out at 40, once beating Conor McGregor in 2017.
+Floyd Mayweather, who was the only man to defeat Canelo back in 2013, got out at 40, once beating Conor McGregor in 2017.

 “Six or seven years, that’s what we’re thinking,” Alvarez told TUDN.
 “We’ll see, but six or seven years is more than enough to accomplish what I want to do.